mohtashimnawaz/payfi/DEPLOY.md

 - Add monitoring and an emergency `pause` procedure.

 ## Notes
 - If a transaction fails due to compute limits, consider adding a ComputeBudget instruction before the high-cost instruction or splitting workloads.
+To enable our built-in helper at build time, build with the Cargo feature `compute_budget` and deploy with the same feature: `anchor build -- --features compute_budget` and `anchor deploy -- --features compute_budget`.
 - Use `anchor logs --provider.cluster devnet` to inspect program logs and debug.